devonfw/shop-floor/dsf4openshift/cluster/command-line/deploy-app/README.md

   # Deploy App using parameter file route"
   deploy-app -p example-paramfiles/mythaistar-java

-  # Deploy App using prameter file and sshkey file route"
+  # Deploy App using parameter file and sshkey file route"
   deploy-app -p myapp -ssh sshkey-for-myapp

 Options:
   -p, --paramfile: Specify a route for a file whit the parameters to deploy.
-  -s, --sshkey: Specify a route for a file with a sshkey.
+  -s, --sshkey: Specify a route for a file with an sshkey.
   -h, --help: Show help.
 </pre>